 - Comportment – A company holiday party is a business event and should be treated as any other business function according to your company values and standards of conduct.

 - Activities and games – Emphasize that participation is voluntary.

 - Waiver – Attach a waiver and release form if your company decides to require it.

 Host Liquor Liability Insurance

 Liquor liability laws apply in 44 states, which hold those who serve alcohol to an intoxicated or underage person liable for damage or injury caused by those individuals.
 This includes “social hosts,” such as businesses who are holding an office holiday party.

-It's not enough to simply purchase a liquor liability policy.
-Your employees are your company's most valuable assets and it's important to protect them.
-To find out how to protect your employees and reduce your host liquor liability insurance claims, read this blog.
+It’s not enough to simply purchase a liquor liability policy.
+Your employees are your company’s most valuable assets and it’s important to protect them.
+Find out how to protect your employees and reduce your host liquor liability insurance claims

 It’s Party Time!